Blatten bei Naters - through the larch forest - Belalp

 Directions

-The hike starts at the Blatten stop near Naters cable car.
-Follow the signpost in the direction of "Egga" and cross the road after a short ascent.
-Continue in the direction of Rischinu and then on to Egga.
-From here follow the path through the village and soon you will find yourself in the larch forest.
-After the zigzag ascent, you reach Belalp at Lüsga and continue your hike to the Aletschbord.
+The hike starts at the Blatten bei Naters cable car stop.
+Follow the signpost towards «Egga» and after a short ascent cross the road.
+Then continue towards Rischinu and then on to Egga.
+From here, follow the path through the village and soon you will find yourself in the larch forest.
+After the zigzag ascent, you will reach Belalp at Lüßga and continue your hike to Aletschbord.

 Tour information